armory/docs/content/en/armory-enterprise/installation/aurora-install.md

 This guide walks you through the following:

 - Registering your Armory Enterprise environment
-- Installing the Remote Network Agent (RNA) on your depoloyment target cluster
+- Installing the Remote Network Agent (RNA) on your deployment target cluster
 - Connecting to Armory Cloud services
 - Installing the Project Aurora plugin
 - Deploying a "hello world" manifest